bob-tm/ha-psu-chargers/Sinilink/readme.md

     - Power on -> Master Switch ON -> Output Enabled.
     - Power on -> Master Switch ON -> Output Disabled.
     - Power on -> Master Switch OFF -> Output Disabled.

     It seems that if the Master Switch is off, "Power on Boot" applies to the switch itself; if it's on, it applies to the Output.
 The most reliable method is to default everything to "OFF" and let the ESP32 handle the power-up sequence (not preset in this config)

-3. Modbus Stability: I occasionally see data spikes or "garbage" values.
-This appears to be a Modbus bug (invalid data with a valid CRC).
-I haven't found a perfect software fix, but applying filters in ESPHome for critical parameters can help to stabilize the readings.